klahnakoski/Qb/docs/JSON Filter Encoding.md

-Even if I believe infix should not be used, there is still benefit to reusing existing JSON-encoded operations found in other applications But, it seems little thought was put into the serialization:
+Even if I believe infix should not be used, there is still benefit to reusing existing JSON-encoded operations found in other applications But, it seems no planning was put into the existing serializations:

 * MongoDB uses a combination of [infix notation](http://docs.mongodb.org/manual/reference/operator/query/gt/#op._S_gt), [prefix notation](http://docs.mongodb.org/manual/reference/operator/query/and/#op._S_and),